JSON++ Terminology

 Expression evaluation applies to both values and keys.
 When a key expression evaluates to an array of strings, one key–value pair is emitted per element.

-Escaping Meta Keys (raw:)
+Escaping Meta Keywords (raw:)

 Escaping is the mechanism by which a string value or key prefixed with raw: is passed through to the output with the prefix stripped, without any evaluation.